 2. There’s a great atmosphere for diving.
 There are over 60 diving schools in Koh Tao.
 With so much focus on and enthusiasm for diving, an exciting atmosphere is created for learners.

 3. Great, cheap hostels.
 Accommodation in Koh Tao is very affordable and of a high standard.
 Many Koh Tao dive resorts and schools offer accommodation and diving packages, but if you want to book independently, there are plenty of choices, from party hostels to cute guesthouses and beach bungalows.
+To help plan your visit, check out our list of the best hostels in Koh Tao!

 4. Nightlife.
 Whether you prefer chilling to some laid-back tunes on the beach, or dancing the night away at a club, Koh Tao has a fun and vibrant nightlife scene which attracts backpackers from all over the world – some who come to the island to party, instead of dive.